shapeshed/shapeshed.com/content/posts/vim-statuslines.md

-{
-  "slug": "vim-statuslines",
-  "title": "Build your own Vim statusline",
-  "date": "2017-05-12T01:00:00+00:00",
++++
+date = "2017-05-12T01:00:00+00:00"
-  "description": "Statuslines in Vim are not hard to create.
-Making your own means one less dependency in your life.", "tags": [
+description = "Statuslines in Vim are not hard to create.
+Making your own means one less dependency in your life." slug = "vim-statuslines" tags = ["Vim", "UNIX"] title = "Build your own Vim statusline"

-    "Vim",
-    "UNIX"
-  ]
-}
++++

 ## What is a statusline in Vim?